-(1) The Company has no reinsurance contracts subject to Appendix A-791 - Life and Health Reinsurance Agreements ("A-791") that includes a provision which limits the reinsurer's assumption of significant risk.

-(2) The Company has a reinsurance contract with UHIC not subject to A-791, for which reinsurance accounting was applied and includes a provision that limits the reinsurer's assumption of risk.

-The Company has two reinsurance contracts to which risk limiting provisions apply.
-No reinsurance credits were taken on these contracts.

-- (3) The Company's reinsurance contracts do not contain features which result in delays in payment in form or in fact. - (4) The Company has not reflected a reinsurance accounting credit for any contracts not subject to Appendix A-791 and not yearly renewable term, which meet the risk transfer requirements of SSAP No. 61R, Life, Deposit-Type, and Accident and Health Reinsurance ("SSAP No. 61R"). - (5) The Company did not cede any risk which is not subject to A-791 and not yearly renewable term reinsurance, under any reinsurance contract during the period covered by these financial statements, for which the statutory accounting treatment and GAAP accounting treatment were not the same. - (6) The Company's ceded reinsurance contracts which are not subject to A-791 and not yearly renewable term reinsurance, are treated the same for GAAP and statutory accounting principles.
+- (1) The Company has no reinsurance contracts subject to Appendix A-791 - Life and Health Reinsurance Agreements ("A-791") that includes a provision which limits the reinsurer's assumption of significant risk. - (2) The Company has no reinsurance contracts not subject to A-791, for which reinsurance accounting was applied and which includes a provision that limits the reinsurer's assumption of risk. - (3) The Company's reinsurance contracts do not contain features which result in delays in payment in form or in fact. - (4) The Company has not reflected a reinsurance accounting credit for any assumption reinsurance contracts not subject to Appendix A-791 and not yearly renewable term, which meet the risk transfer requirements of SSAP No. 61R, Life, Deposit-Type, and Accident and Health Reinsurance ("SSAP No. 61R"). - (5) The Company did not cede any risk which is not subject to A-791 and not yearly renewable term reinsurance, under any reinsurance contract during the period covered by these financial statements, for which the statutory accounting treatment and GAAP accounting treatment were not the same. - (6) The Company's ceded reinsurance contracts which are not subject to A-791 and not yearly renewable term reinsurance, are treated the same for GAAP and statutory accounting principles.